bbrewington/docs.getdbt.com/website/docs/reference/commands/invocation.md

 - Viewing your local configuration details (account ID, active project ID, deployment environment, and more).
 - Viewing your dbt Cloud configuration details (environment ID, environment name, connection type, and more).

-This guide lists all the commands and options you can use with `dbt invocation` in the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation).
-To use them, add a command or option like this: `dbt invocation [command]` or use the shorthand  `dbt inv [command]`.
+This page lists the command and flag you can use with `dbt invocation` in the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation).
+To use them, add a command or option like this: `dbt invocation [command]`.

 ### dbt invocation help